jlukosky/sonder-ui/src/components/multiselect-buttons/readme.md

 A test of a native `<select>` alternative that uses `role="combobox"` with a `<input readonly>` child.
 Basic functionality only, no autocomplete or filtering.

+As selections are made, they are added as buttons above the input field.
+These selections can be removed by clicking on the individual buttons.

 ## Purpose

 Custom dropdown selection widgets have historically been difficult to implement in an accessible way.
 The [ARIA combobox pattern](https://www.w3.org/TR/wai-aria-practices-1.1/#combobox) altered quite a bit from ARIA 1.0 to ARIA 1.1, and browser and assistive tech support is still imperfect.